 Extends the effectiveness of provisions until 2015 relating to new owners of buildings for which administrators have been appointed pursuant to article 7-A of the real property actions and proceedings law.

 Ayes (59): Adams, Addabbo, Alesi, Avella, Ball, Bonacic, Breslin, Carlucci, DeFrancisco, Diaz, Dilan, Duane, Farley, Flanagan, Fuschillo, Gallivan, Gianaris, Golden, Griffo, Grisanti, Hannon, Hassell-Thomps, Johnson, Kennedy, Klein, Lanza, Larkin, LaValle, Libous, Little, Marcellino, Martins, Maziarz, McDonald, Montgomery, Nozzolio, O'Mara, Oppenheimer, Parker, Peralta, Perkins, Ranzenhofer, Ritchie, Rivera, Robach, Saland, Sampson, Savino, Serrano, Seward, Skelos, Smith, Squadron, Stavisky, Stewart-Cousin, Storobin, Valesky, Young, Zeldin

 Excused (3): Espaillat, Huntley, Krueger

-TITLE OF BILL: An act to amend chapter 375 of the laws of 1999 amending the real property actions and proceedings law relating to new owners of buildings for which administrators have been appointed pursuant to arti cle 7-A of such law, as amended by chapter 265 of the laws of 2009, is amended to read as follows:
+TITLE OF BILL: An act to amend chapter 375 of the laws of 1999 amending the real property actions and proceedings law relating to new owners of buildings for which administrators have been appointed pursuant to article 7-A of such law, in relation to the effectiveness thereof

+2015, when upon such date the provisions of this act shall expire and be deemed repealed.
 S 2.
 This act shall take effect immediately.EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
 LBD15796-01-2